butterymoney/book/motivation.md

 <INSERT DIAGRAM: DAO Governance Influences>

-For the purposes of improving its outputs, a DAO’s governance mechanism could be considered the DAO itself.
+For the purposes of improving its outcomes, a DAO’s governance mechanism could be considered the DAO itself.
 Therefore, we expect improvements in DAO Governance to be an effective means to realising the expected positive value of DAOs on society.

 ## DAO Governance Models